MicrosoftDocs/VBA-Docs/api/Excel.Range.CopyFromRecordset.md

 ## Remarks

 Copying begins at the current row of the **Recordset** object.
 After copying is completed, the **EOF** property of the **Recordset** object is **True**.
+It is recommended that you set an object variable to the range to which you are copying from the recordset.
+Failing to do so may cause generic automation errors depending on the recordset and the range.

 ## Example